The Equilibrium Response of Atmospheric Machine-Learning Models to Uniform Sea Surface Temperature Warming: Summary and Discussion

 For atmospheric temperature responses, NeuralGCM and AM4 both show amplified warming in the tropical upper troposphere, whereas cBottle and ACE2 fail to reproduce this long-standing feature of climate model simulations.
-Similarly, intensified upper-tropospheric westerlies are simulated by NeuralGCM and AM4 but not by cBottle and ACE2.
+Interestingly, ACE2 does produce trends in tropical temperature in recent decades that are similar to its ERA5 training dataset \cite{rucker2026benchmarking}, but that structure is not present in the uniform SST warming case.
+Similarly, intensified upper-tropospheric westerlies are simulated by NeuralGCM and AM4, but not by cBottle and ACE2.
 The physical consistency---or lack thereof---in the relationship between the zonal wind and temperature change is evidence of the dynamical core in constraining the atmospheric response to SST warming, as it ensures dynamical relationships such as thermal wind balances are respected.

-The change in overturning circulations is higher magnitude in all the ML models than AM4, with spatial structure that bears little resemblance to the climatology except in NeuralGCM.
+The meridional streamfunction changes in the ML models are much larger in magnitude than in AM4, and the spatial patterns in cBottle and ACE2 show little resemblance to either the climatological circulation or AM4’s response.
+This pronounced discrepancy underscores a fundamental limitation: these ML models not only misrepresent the mean meridional mass transport in the present climate but also exhibit dynamically implausible responses under warming (e.g., latitudes with net mass flux through the surface).
+NeuralGCM's mean overturning circulation and its response to uniform SST warming also deviate substantially from AM4.
+Overall, this basic feature of the atmospheric circulation is one that warrants further attention in ML models to improve their ability to simulate realistic overturning circulations.

 The radiative responses further underscore differences among the models.
 While ACE2 and AM4 broadly agree on the sign of radiative changes, ACE2 exhibits weaker increases in OLR than AM4. cBottle even produces an unstable net radiative feedback, largely due to reduced upward SW radiation (i.e., an increase in absorbed solar radiation that exceeds the increase in OLR).
 The extent to which these radiative responses are out of the range of GCM simulated feedbacks depends in part on whether one considers the input SST as the relevant temperature change or the output surface air temperature: ACE2 and cBottle have weak increases in OLR and weak surface air warming.
-Further research on interpreting the controlling factors for the ML model radiative fluxes and how they accord with physical understanding would be instructive.
+Further research on interpreting the controlling factors for the ML model radiative fluxes and how they accord with physical understanding would be instructive (cf. \cite{hafner25}).